San Francisco 49ers: Mascot

 The 49ers' official mascot is Sourdough Sam.
 He wears jersey number 49.

 Fans

-49er fans often take pride in their longstanding devotion to the franchise; given their extensive franchise success dating back into the early 1980s.
-The fanbase has spanned multiple generations since the Walsh-Montana/Seifert-Young era teams had won them five championships.
-Their fans are often referred to as the 49er Faithful, Niner Gang, or utilizing the acronym FTTB an abbreviation of Faithful To The Bay.
-A common chant utilized by the fans in recent years is the chant of "Bang!
+49er fans often take pride in their longstanding devotion to the franchise, given their extensive franchise success dating back to the early 1980s.
+Their fans are often referred to as the 49er Faithful, Niner Gang, or utilizing the acronym FTTB, an abbreviation of Faithful To The Bay.
+A common chant utilized by fans in recent years is "Bang!
 Bang!
-Niner Gang!" popularized by Bay Area rapper E-40 in 2019.
+Niner Gang!", popularized by Bay Area rapper E-40 in 2019.